kristerhedfors/sumarai/README.md

    - Keep it in the current working directory
    - Set the LLAMAFILE_PATH environment variable to point to its location

+4. If using Ollama, ensure it's installed and running on your system.

 ### Usage

-There are two main ways to use the sumarai application (both Python and Go versions follow the same usage pattern):
+There are two main ways to use the sumarai application:

 1. **Interactive Shell Mode:**